hoelzer-lab/ribap/README.md

 # Note, that Nextflow build-in parameters use a single dash "-" symbol.
 nextflow run hoelzer-lab/ribap -r $REVISION --fasta '*.fasta' --tree --bootstrap 1000 --outdir ~/ribap -w ribap-work

-# the ILPs can take a lot (!) of space.
+# The ILPs can take a lot (!) of space.
 But you can use this flag to keep them anyway.
 Use with caution!
 nextflow run hoelzer-lab/ribap -r $REVISION --fasta '*.fasta' --outdir ~/ribap -w ribap-work --keepILPs

 # Run with optional reference GenBank file to guide Prokka annotation.